Brownswoth History, Family Crest & Coats of Arms

 Another 41 words (3 lines of text) are included under the topic Early Brownswoth Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Brownswoth family to Ireland
+Migration of the Brownswoth family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Brownswoth or a variant listed above: William Brownsword, a bonded passenger sent to America in 1700; John Brownsword, who was on record in Pennsylvania in 1755.